nmahren/dataswiper/README.md

 ## Installation

-- Go to packages
+- Go to releases
-- Download either the macOS or Windows version
+- Download either the macOS or Windows zip

 ### macOS

 - Drag the app to the Applications folder
-- Right click and select open (Double click won't work)
+- Right click and select open (Double click won't work, you have to do it a couple of times!)
 - In the dialog, say open again

 ### Windows